Frequently Asked Questions

 Is the radiation I’m exposed to during a CT scan a concern?

 Everyone is exposed to natural radiation in the environment every day.
 Many imaging studies or tests expose a person to radiation.
 This exposure is higher than background natural radiation.
 There has been increased use of diagnostic imaging, especially CT, in the past 30 years.
 This has increased concern for lifetime radiation exposure with repeated CT scans.
 While there is no conclusive evidence that radiation from diagnostic exams causes cancer, there is concern that increased radiation exposure may lead to increased cancer risk.
 The Lung Cancer Screening CT scans at National Jewish Health are performed at the lowest dose possible.
+The benefits of Lung Cancer Screening CT are considered to outweigh the risks.

 Learn about the Radiation Reduction Program at National Jewish Health.